 What happens when it’s full?

-With solar batteries, any excess energy that is produced and not immediately used by your household will function to charge your battery.
+With residential solar energy storage, any excess energy that is produced and not immediately used by your household will function to charge your battery.
 This, in turn, allows you to access stored energy any time your energy usage exceeds production.
-Homeowners not connected to the grid often choose to increase their solar storage capacity to enable uninterrupted power regardless of weather or time of day.
+Homeowners not connected to the grid often choose to increase their solar energy storage capacity to enable uninterrupted power regardless of weather or time of day.

 How big are solar batteries?